What is autism?

 - Communication

-- Missing relationship building with peers
+- lack of relationship building with peers

-- Lack of pretend play
+- lack of imaginative play

 Act!

-The earlier intervention starts, the better
+The earlier support begins, the better.…

 Autism is a physical condition associated with a change in brain biology and chemistry.
 The exact causes of these changes are still unknown, but research is very active in this area.
 Presumably, there is a combination of factors that lead to autism.